eclipse-ankaios/ank-sdk-python/README.md

 ## Usage

 After installation, you can use the Ankaios SDK to configure and run workloads and request the state of the Ankaios system and the connected agents.
-For more information, you can check the documentation (TBD).

 Example:
 ```python